BenniG123/OpenCVLabJam/README.md

 Follow [this link](http://www.pyimagesearch.com/2015/06/15/install-opencv-3-0-and-python-2-7-on-osx/) to install the OpenCV libraries in OS X.

-If you are using the yum package manager, the following command should successfully install OpenCV:
+If you are using the yum package manager (Fedora or other relative distros), the following command should successfully install OpenCV:

-`yum install numpy opencv*`
+`sudo yum install numpy opencv*`

 ### Install a Python Editor
 You can use whatever editor you want for this.
 I would recommend [PyCharm](https://www.jetbrains.com/pycharm/).
 Visual Studio and XCode are also great options.